yuejunfei231-cell/ppt-template/README.md

 # GBIF PowerPoint Template

 Welcome to the GBIF PowerPoint template repository.
-This template is designed to help GBIF staff, partners, and stakeholders create visually appealing and consistent presentations.
+This template is designed to help GBIF staff, partners, and community participants create visually appealing and consistent presentations.

 ## Contents of this Repository